HDK99/AzureTestPlansDocumentation/README.md

 Overview
 --------

-Welcome to the Azure DevOps Documentation Repository!
-This repository contains detailed guides and articles to help you navigate and utilize various features within Azure DevOps for effective project management, automation, and collaboration.
+Welcome to the Azure DevOps Test Plans Documentation Repository!
+This repository provides comprehensive guides and articles to help you effectively use Azure DevOps Test Plans for managing, automating, and collaborating on your testing processes.

 Table of Contents
 -----------------